Nhorning/Congressional_Survival/README.md

 As shown, PCA can neatly separate the parties from one another based entirely on voting records, for both the house and the senate.
 It can probably be assumed that "component_0" roughly corresponds with liberal vs. conservative voting records.
 "Component_1" may align with social values, but this won't be clear without further analysis

 ![lean_v_component_0_house](images/lean_v_componet_0_house.png)

+While primary "component_0" seems to leave the parties a bit flat compared to dw_nominate scores, perhaps it can be a predictor of a given member's chance of being eliminated, when combined with partisan lean.
+However, historical partisan lean for house races is not yet open data, making incorporation of previous house races quite difficult.

 ![lean_v_component_0_senate](images/lean_v_component_0_regression_senate.png)

-While primary "component_0" seems to leave the parties a bit flat compared to dw_nominate scores, it appears that it may be an even better predictor of a given member's chance of being eliminated, when combined with partisan lean.
+Historical partisan lean for the Senate can be relatively easily constructed using election returns, allowing the aggregation of data from senate races from 2006 to 2016.
+Note the apparent zones of safety along the regression line.
+These Senators are voting “in line” with their constituents.

+Partisan lean according to FiveThirtyEight is the average difference between how a state or district votes and how the country votes overall w/ the current presidential election results weighted at 50%, the previous weighted at 25%, and the results from elections for the state legislature weighted at 25%

 </details>